mrcthiel/CSCRPCAssociation/README.md

 > scram b -j8\
 > cd CSCRPCAssociation

-To run the analyzer and try to print the RE4 information:
+To run the analyzer (which is at plugins/) and try to print the RE4 information:
 >cmsRun cscrpc_reco.py

 The information that access the RE4 information is between lines 289 and 384, mostly on line 377.